Boarding Common Questions

 Additionally, a good rain jacket and closed toed shoes are needed for the many student adventures that will begin the day after you arrive.

-New students will be assigned a roommate over the summer.
-We take careful consideration of all new students and pair students from different cultural backgrounds together.
-Students are notified in mid-August, and we encourage students to connect with their new roommate via email or SKYPE.
-Returning students are provided an opportunity in May to choose their roommate for the following school year.
+New students will be assigned a roommate over the summer and may be paired with a new or returning student.
+We carefully consider many factors when creating roommates, and try to, whenever possible, pair students from different cultural backgrounds.
+Students are typically notified in mid-August and we encourage students to connect with their new roommate.
+Returning students have the opportunity to make roommate requests for the following school year.

-Our common spaces include cozy fireplaces and comfy sofas, which invite students to talk and laugh together.
-The 59-acre campus offers many opportunities for students to get outside.
-Whether it is going on a bike ride, playing frisbee, or enjoying a BBQ, living in the Northwest means enjoying the outdoors.
-Students also have access to a turf field, track, indoor/outdoor tennis and basketball courts, and a weight room.
+Our common spaces in the dorms include lounges with fireplaces and comfy seating, study rooms, kitchenettes, a full kitchen for student use, and laundry facilities.
+Beyond the dorms, the 59-acre campus offers many opportunities for students to spend time outside.
+Whether it is going on a bike ride, playing lawn games, or enjoying a BBQ, living in the Northwest means enjoying the outdoors rain or shine.
+Students also have access to a turf field, track, indoor/outdoor tennis and basketball courts, a newly remodeled fitness center, and music rooms.

 OES students enjoy a buffet of tasty, nutritious options prepared by Bon Appétit, our exceptional food service provider.
 Our experienced chefs cook meals with fresh ingredients from local farmers and artisans.
 There are many seasonal, regional, vegetarian, and gluten-free options, including a wide range of cultural food (Chinese, Indian, Mexican, Thai, etc.).
 We invite you to explore the Daily/Weekly Menu, and to learn more about our Dining Hall at OES Dining & Nutrition.